alphagov/govuk-puppet/README.md

     bundle exec rake spec

-The manifest tests are locationed in manifests/spec and some individual modules have tests in modules/<module>/spec.
+The manifest tests are located in manifests/spec and some individual modules have tests in modules/<module>/spec.
 See the [RSpec Puppet](https://github.com/rodjek/rspec-puppet) documentation for more details.

 ## Linting